Kurento/kurento/source/Architecture.rst

-As it can be observed, at a first stage, a client (a browser in a computer, a mobile application, etc.) issues a message requesting some kind of capability from the Stream Oriented GE.
+As it can be observed, at a first stage, a client (a browser in a computer, a mobile application, etc.) issues a message requesting some kind of capability from kurento.
 This message is based on a JSON-RPC V2.0 representation and fulfills the Open API specification.
 It can be generated directly from the client application or, in case of web applications, indirectly consuming the abstract HTML5 SDK.
 For